arrowtype/recursive/docs/presentations/minisite--process-and-origins/README.md

 - Why are they useful?
 They are like syntax highlighting.
 They help coders to see that they have typed the right thing in the moment, and to visually scan their code more easily later on
 - Worked with Rafał on early designs of this.
 Principles: better chunking (things with a combined meaning should be "one unit" even if they don't physically connect, such as `||` or `**`), more recognizability, and improving legibility.
 - Crowdfunding this part so Rafał and I can finish these.
 Google will match contributions!

+[IMAGES OF CODE LIGATURES][images of code with ligatures turned on]

 ## This project is still under construction